Convergence of Goal-Oriented Adaptive Finite Element Methods for Nonsymmetric Problems: Conclusion

 \section{Conclusion}

 In this article we developed convergence theory for a class of goal-oriented adaptive finite element methods for second order nonsymmetric linear elliptic equations.
-In particular, we established contraction and quasi-optimality results for a method of this type for the elliptic problem~\eqref{eqn:strong-eqn}--\eqref{eqn:strong-bc} with $A$ Lipschitz, almost-everywhere (a.e.) symmetric positive definite (SPD), with $b$ divergence-free, and with $c \ge 0$.
+In particular, we established contraction and quasi-optimality results for a method of this type for the elliptic problem~\eqref{eqn:strong-eqn1}--\eqref{eqn:strong-b1c} with $A$ Lipschitz, almost-everywhere symmetric positive definite (SPD), with $b$ divergence-free, and with $c \ge 0$.
 We first described the problem class in some detail, with a brief review of conforming finite element discretization and error-estimate-driven adaptive finite element methods (AFEM).
 We then described a goal-oriented variation of standard AFEM (GOAFEM).
 Following the recent work of Mommer and Stevenson~\cite{MoSt09} for symmetric problems, we established contraction of GOAFEM.
 We also showed convergence in the sense of the goal function.
-Our analysis approach was signficantly different from that of Mommer and Stevenson~\cite{MoSt09}, and involved the combination of the recent contraction frameworks of Cascon et. al~\cite{CKNS08}, Nochetto, Siebert, and Veeser~\cite{NSV09}, and of Holst, Tsogtgerel, and Zhu~\cite{HTZ09a}.
-We also did a careful complexity analysis, and established quasi-optimal cardinality of GOAFEM.
+Our analysis approach was signficantly different from that of Mommer and Stevenson~\cite{MoSt09}, and involved the combination of the recent contraction frameworks of Cascon, Kreuzer, Nochetto and Siebert ~\cite{CKNS08}, Nochetto, Siebert and Veeser~\cite{NSV09}, and of Holst, Tsogtgerel and Zhu~\cite{HTZ09a}.
+Our numerical experiments demonstrate that our choice of marking strategy, while different from the choice used in~\cite{MoSt09} to show optimal complexity for the Laplacian, performs as well as that method on convection-diffusion problems over a wide range of convection dominance.
+Our comparison to the standard goal-oriented strategy DWR shows that even for linear problems, the residual based indicators can be as effective and in some cases even outperform the dual weighted residual method when the D\"orfler marking strategy with the same parameter is used for all methods.
+We emphasize that our comparison is based on the error in the goal function vs. the number of elements in the mesh.
+The DWR method is implemented with quadratic basis functions in the dual finite element space; however, the increase in degrees of freedom for that method is not indicated in our plots, nor has it in these examples given the DWR method an advantage over the residual based methods.

 Problems that were not yet addressed include allowing for jump discontinuities in the diffusion cofficient, and allowing for lower-order nonlinear terms.
-We will address both of these aspects in a future work.
+We will address these aspects in a future work.